 Lina Mosshammer, VCÖ ‑ Mobility with a future

 „Young people see the need for a change and a shift to sustainable mobility.
 It is important for us to exploit this potential to fight the climate crisis.“

-With the financial support of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
+The content and editorial creation of the VCÖ factsheet is done by VCÖ.
+The content does not necessarily reflect the opinion of the supporting institutions.
+This factsheet was produced with the financial support of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

 In 2022, funding for active mobility and sustainable mobility management in the amount of up to 60 million euros is available within the framework of klimaaktiv mobil.
 The klimaaktiv mobil programme for the tourism and leisure sector provides funding for climate-friendly tourism and sustainable leisure facilities.

 More information available at: klimaaktivmobil.at/tourismus

 |1||Herry Consult: Österreich unterwegs 2013/2014.
 Ergebnisbericht zur österreichweiten Mobilitätserhebung "Österreich unterwegs 2013/2014".
 Wien: BMVIT, 2016|